fluxio/tim3bot/README.md

 * `PROXY_PORT` *(optional, default: `4000`): The port for the server that you will access in the browser
 * `API_PORT` *(optional, default: `4001`, alias: `PORT`): The port for the main server
 * `STATIC_PORT` *(optional, default: `4002`): The port for the Webpack server

-## Development Notes

-... various things still to be documented, but here's a weirdness with the DB, for now.

-To get up and running, create an app on Heroku to get started.
-We already have one at Flux called tim3bot.
-Then:
- * Set the remote in your local directory: `heroku git:remote -a tim3bot`
- * Get the postGres connection URL with `heroku pg:credentials DATABASE`
- * Use the "Connection URL" in a command of this form:
-   `DATABASE_URL=<the connection url above>?ssl=true knex migrate:latest`.
-Don't
-   forget to add the ?ssl=true at the end, there.